 75%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid skill description that clearly communicates its purpose and includes an explicit 'Use when' clause.
+This is a solid description that clearly communicates its purpose and includes an explicit 'Use when' clause with reasonable triggers.
 Its main weakness is that the specific actions could be more concrete (e.g., listing specific UX laws or specific types of issues it identifies), and the trigger terms could cover more natural user language variations.
-The distinctive framing around the '21 Laws of UX' helps it stand out from generic UI review skills.
+The unique framing around '21 Laws of UX' provides excellent distinctiveness.

 Suggestions

-Add more specific concrete actions, e.g., 'Checks click target sizing (Fitts's Law), evaluates option complexity (Hick's Law), reviews visual grouping (Gestalt principles)'
+Add more specific concrete actions, e.g., 'evaluates click target sizing (Fitts's Law), cognitive load (Hick's Law), visual hierarchy, and grouping (Gestalt principles)'

-Expand trigger terms to include natural variations like 'frontend review', 'web design', 'layout', 'design feedback', 'UI/UX audit'
+Expand trigger terms to include natural variations like 'frontend review', 'web design', 'layout', 'design audit', 'interface design', or 'design principles'

 | Dimension | Reasoning | Score |